 2) tables that will be included in the Workforce Information Database for which questions or issues were unresolved at the time of the release of the current database version.
 The non-standard tables currently available include:

 - O*NET 18.1 (Production) database - this version of the O*NET database was released in March 2014 and went into production in O*NET Online and other online applications at that time.
 You'll find links to Access and SAS/PC versions of the O*NET Center's tab-delimited files available for downloading from our O*NET 18.1 page.
 We've developed a Workforce Information Database-friendly versions in Visual FoxPro for downloading.
 Download the database structure document for more information.

 - Military Crosswalk Database - The Defense Manpower Data Center maintains crosswalk a file that links military occupations to their civilian counterparts from the Standard Occupational Classification.
 This crosswalk is updated quarterly.
 While this content can be included in the Workforce Information Database, we've created a separate database due to the frequent updates.
-You can download a structure document or Visual FoxPro and Access databases that contains the crosswalk.
+You can download a structure document or an Access databases that contains the crosswalk.
 The ZIP file that contains the Access database also contains delimited text versions.
 (Updated 5/30/13, 7/23/13, 1/22/14, 4/29/14, 7/16/14)

 The tables in this section conform to the structure of the Workforce Information Database.
 The content of their fields fall outside that described in the database structure document.
 Those values may be incorporated in a future version of the database.